-COPYRIGHT 2017 - ROGER VERMALEN KARBAN
+COPYRIGHT 2017 - The Estate of ROGER VERMALEN KARBAN

-SEPTEMBER 24TH, 2017: TWENTY-FIFTH SUNDAY OF THE YEAR Isaiah 55:6-9 Philippians 1:20c-24, 27a Matthew 20:1-16a
+SEPTEMBER 20TH, 2020: TWENTY-FIFTH SUNDAY OF THE YEAR Isaiah 55:6-9 Philippians 1:20c-24, 27a Matthew 20:1-16a

 Those who choose to live lives of faith, choose to live with tension.
 That's certainly clear from today's three readings.
 Instead of dealing with either/ors, they're constantly forced to cope with both/ands.